THE KRAKOW SERIES PT2

 DEATHS

 The numbers are just incomprehensible.
-Auschwitz was made up of 40 concentration camps with Auschwitz 1 & 2 as the made camps and dozens of sub camps beyond.
-Out of the 1.3 million people who were sent here, 1.1million died, 90% of who were Jews and gassed on arrival.
+Firstly, Auschwitz was made up of 40 concentration camps with Auschwitz 1 & 2 as the main camps and dozens of sub-camps beyond.
+Out of the 1.3 million people who were sent here, 1.1 million died.
+Notably, 90% of them were Jews who were gassed upon arrival.

 EXPANSION

 As the Germans pushed on with their war efforts, they required more and more space for their prisoners.
-To keep up with the trainloads of new prisoners everyday they decided it took too long to build them out of brick and mortar and instead decided to build wooden sheds, something not too dissimilar to chicken sheds.
-Up to 500 people were crammed into one of these, leading to even more widespread disease with little shelter from the extreme conditions outside.
+Consequently, to keep up with the trainloads of new prisoners arriving every day, they decided it took too long to build structures out of brick and mortar.
+Instead, they opted to build wooden sheds, which were not too dissimilar to chicken sheds.
+As a result, up to 500 people were crammed into one of these sheds, leading to even more widespread disease due to little shelter from the extreme conditions outside.

 AUSCHWITZ 2

-These wooden barracks took up the majority of Auschwitz 2 and it was where the prisoners first arrived.
-It was also here that the doctors would decide if they were to live or die.
-Of course the prisoners still wasn’t to know.
-They were promised they were being taken to meet with their families again but for many it was the last time they would see them.
-It was an important place.
+These wooden barracks took up the majority of Auschwitz 2, and it was here where the prisoners first arrived.
+Additionally, it was here that the doctors would decide if the prisoners were to live or die.
+Of course, the prisoners still did not know their fate.
+They were promised that they were being taken to meet with their families again, but for many, it was the last time they would see them.
+Thus, it was an important place.

-The site is 350 acres, but walking around it’s hard to grasp the true size of the camp as most of the huts have been burnt down.
-Take a walk up to the tower and get a better perspective.
+The site is 350 acres.
+However, walking around, it’s hard to grasp the true size of the camp as most of the huts have been burnt down.
+Therefore, take a walk up to the tower to get a better perspective.

 SALT MINES

-After being dragged through an emotional rollercoaster we stopped of at the Salt Mines for a tour.
-No matter what your expectations are of this place you are guaranteed to be shocked!
+After being dragged through an emotional rollercoaster, we stopped off at the Salt Mines for a tour.
+Regardless of your expectations of this place, you are guaranteed to be shocked!

-The mines are a result of 700 years of work creating 245km of tunnels at a maximum depth of 327m.
-To put the sheer size of it into perspective, after our 1 hour tour we had only covered 2% of the area.
-I wouldn’t want to take a wrong turn!
+The mines are the result of 700 years of work, creating 245km of tunnels at a maximum depth of 327m.
+To put the sheer size of it into perspective, after our 1-hour tour, we had only covered 2% of the area.
+Clearly, I wouldn’t want to take a wrong turn!

 JEWISH QUARTER, KAZIMIERZ

 Our last morning was spent walking around Kazimerz, the Jewish Quarter of Krakow.
-It’s worth going across the river to the Zabłocie district to visit Oskar Schindler’s factory.
-It now hosts two museums, Contemporary Art Museum and a branch of Krakow’s Historical Museum.
+Additionally, it’s worth going across the river to the Zabłocie district to visit Oskar Schindler’s factory.
+Currently, it hosts two museums: the Contemporary Art Museum and a branch of Krakow’s Historical Museum.

 RATINGS….